GodsonO/HelloCoco/README.md

 ## Technologies Used
 The Todo Application is developed using the following technologies:
-- **HTML**: Used for structuring the application and creating the user interface.
+- **REACT (Javascript)**: Used for structuring the application and creating the user interface.
-- **CSS**: Used for styling the application and enhancing the visual appearance.
+- **SCSS**: Used for styling the application and enhancing the visual appearance.
-- **JavaScript**: Used for implementing the application's functionality and interactivity.
+- **FIREBASE**: Used to handle backend functionalities.

 ## Getting Started
-To integrate the Todo Application into your project, follow these steps:
-1. Download the application files from the repository.
+1. Clone the repository: git clone https://github.com/GodsonO/HelloCoco.git
-2. Place the HTML, CSS, and JavaScript files in your project directory.
+2. Navigate to the project directory: cd HelloCoco
-3. Link the CSS file to your HTML file using the `<link>` tag.
-4. Include the JavaScript file in your HTML file using the `<script>` tag.
-5. Customize the application's appearance by modifying the CSS classes and styles.
-6. Update the JavaScript code to fit your project's needs, such as integrating with a backend server or data storage solution.
+3. Install dependencies: npm install
+4. Start the application: npm start

 ## Usage
 To use the Todo Application, follow these instructions: